kokoaung-da/coffee-sales-analysis/README.md

   - **Recommendation:** Implement a **loyalty or VIP reward program** for top customers to increase retention and encourage repeat purchases.

 ---

-6. **Loyalty Program Analysis**

-  - The inclusion of a **“Loyalty Card” filter** enables segmentation between members and non-members.
-  - This provides an opportunity to **measure the direct impact of loyalty programs** on purchase frequency and basket size.
-  - **Recommendation:** Strengthen the loyalty program if data shows higher spending among members — encourage sign-ups via discounts or exclusive offers.